-Just over 6 in 10 drivers say they have either been in an accident or a "near miss" caused by a distracted driver.
-More than a third (35%) acknowledge sometimes using their cell phone to talk or send text messages while driving.
-However, 22% say they use their cell phone while driving less frequently than they did a year ago.
+A surprising (51%) of Maryland drivers polled say they have either been in an accident or a "near miss" caused by a distracted driver.
+Meanwhile, a solid 77% say they do not talk on their cell phone or send text messages while driving.